923-afk/petcare/replit.md

-# PetCare Pro
+# Vetcepi

 ## Overview

-PetCare Pro is a comprehensive veterinary management system that connects pet owners with veterinary clinics.
+Vetcepi is a comprehensive veterinary management system that connects pet owners with veterinary clinics.
 It provides appointment booking, pet health record management, and clinic management capabilities through a modern web application.
 The system supports two user types: pet owners who can manage their pets and book appointments, and veterinary clinics who can manage appointments and patient records.

 ## Project Progress